-Get What You Want From Your Employer and not dismissed in the process, is a worth while discussion.
+Get What You Want From Your Employer and not dismissed in the process.

-Get What You Want From Your Employer, became increasingly relevant in Ridd v James Cook University (JCU), an academic challenged his termination by his Employer in the Federal Circuit Court of Australia, based on his own beliefs regarding climate change.
-In 2015, Professor Ridd told a journalist that JCU needed to “check their facts before they spin their story” as “bad science” and misleading photos were being circulated about climate change and its effect on the Great Barrier Reef.
-Professor Ridd was sacked as he was found to have breached JCU’s code of conduct.
+Avoid dismissal and Get What You Want became increasingly relevant in the general protections claim of Ridd v James Cook University (JCU).
+An academic challenged his dismissal by his Employer in the Federal Circuit Court of Australia, based on his own beliefs regarding climate change.
+In 2015, Professor Ridd told a journalist that JCU needed to “check their facts before they spin their story”.
+As “bad science” and misleading photos were being circulated about climate change and its effect on the Great Barrier Reef.
+Professor Ridd was dismissed as he was found to have breached JCU’s code of conduct.

 Justice Vasta found that JCU’s code of conduct (which stipulates that staff are not to jeopardize the integrity or standing of the university or its reputation) was “subordinate” to an intellectual freedom clause in its 2013 Enterprise Agreement.
 Professor Ridd was awarded more than $1.2 million for multiple agreement breaches under the Fair Work Act.

-This case raises the issue of where and when is it acceptable to disagree with your Employer and how there may be no place for “courtesy” in the workplace.
+This case raises the issue of where and when is it acceptable to disagree with your Employer.
+How there may be no place for “courtesy” in the workplace.
 Employees are in a tricky situation when they do not see eye-to-eye with their boss.
-How do you disagree with a person who most likely hired you—and has the power to potentially dismiss you?
+How do you disagree with a person who most likely hired you?
+Who has the power to potentially dismiss you?
 If an employee speaks up, they run the risk of being seen as “difficult” or “argumentative”.
 If an employee stays silent, they could seem “ambivalent” or “complacent”.

 Time it Right

 Firstly, it is important to carefully consider the time and place for where and when you want to raise a contrary opinion.
-If your manager tends to prefer group or team meetings to share ideas, then this may be the perfect opportunity to speak up.
+If your manager tends to prefer group or team meetings to share ideas.
+Then this may be the perfect opportunity to speak up.
 It is important to remember not to seem aggressive or condescending.
 If you feel your boss may be embarrassed by having that conversation in front of an audience, pull him aside and have a one-on-one chat to talk it out.
-Ensuring you pick the right time will make a great deal of difference in how your boss reacts to your disagreement.
+Ensuring you pick the right time.
+This will make a great deal of difference in how your boss reacts to your disagreement.

 Keep it Professional